Quansight/pearu-sandbox/README-omnisci.md

       -DENABLE_CUDA=off \
       $CMAKE_COMPILERS \
   ..
+# make sure that cmake finds all required packages from conda environment
 ```

 Setting `-DENABLE_CUDA=on` fails on Ubuntu 16.04 (not finding `librt`) but works on Ubuntu 18.04.